 Paralegals Vs. Lawyers

 Paralegals and Lawyers are similar in most of their duties towards the Law.
 However, they also hold a clear point of distinction.
 Both of them are responsible for doing research and preparing legal documents.
 Lawyers are thus superior from Paralegals both regarding education and fieldwork, so lawyers stand in the front to address the judge, jury or witnesses.
 Whereas, Paralegals mostly do the preparation works.
 These involve client meetings, reports making under the senior’s supervision (lawyer or an attorney).
 Also, only lawyers can set fees, provide legal advice, and sign legal documents.

 Lawyers handle more complex matters such as murder trials, celebrity divorces etc. For a simple process, Paralegals are assigned to handle them.
 The Lawyers guide the Paralegals for a natural process.

 Paralegals, Lawyers, and Attorneys are all different concerning their work profile, experience, education.
 Individually they constitute an important sector of our Legal industry.

 Why choose us?

-We, at Patent Drafting Catalyst, hold a fully-functional and dynamic team of paralegal professionals.
+We, at Patent Drafting Catalyst provide services to patent attorneys.
 Our services include proofreading, docketing, end-to-end IDS management, document drafting, data verification.
 We are providing quality-oriented services for the past eight years in the IP industry.

 To know more about us, please visit our service page.